Post-Baccalaureate Teacher Certification

 The Post-Baccalaureate Teacher Certification program provides students who have completed a bachelor's degree with the course work necessary to obtain a Missouri teaching certificate.
 All course work is available through University College during afternoon and evening hours with the exception of student teaching, which is available during the fall (elementary) or spring (middle school, secondary and K-12) semester.
 Required course work is taken for undergraduate credit.
 Certification through this program is available in the following teaching areas:

-- Middle School (grades 5-9): English, mathematics, science or social studies
+- Middle School (grades 5-9): language arts, mathematics, science or social science

 - Elementary Education (grades 1-6)

 The actual number of credit units necessary for certification depends on the student's background and program.
 Upon admission to the Post-Baccalaureate program, each student's transcript is evaluated by an adviser in the Department of Education to determine the courses needed for certification.
 Students who have no prior course work in education should plan on a minimum of 30 credit units in education courses (48 units for elementary education).